 The Dos and Don'ts for Load Securement on Trailers

-When you're hauling cargo on your trailer, you can make or break it.
+When hauling cargo on your trailer, your load securement methods can make or break it.
 If you're not aware of how you are strapping down a load, you could create risk or damage to the cargo, others around you, and even yourself.
 To avoid these consequences, we sat down with Tim Sanders, our Sales Specialist, to learn about the dos and don'ts of load securement on trailers.

 1. Have the Appropriate Type and Amount of Securement Equipment

-One of the most important considerations to know when securing a load is ensuring you have the appropriate type and amount of securement equipment.
-Whether you own a flatbed trailer or an enclosed trailer, you can haul all types of goods.
-The key is knowing which type of hauling equipment is crucial for the cargo you are hauling.
+One of the most important considerations when securing cargo is ensuring you have the appropriate type and amount of securement equipment.
+Whether you own a flatbed trailer or an enclosed trailer, you can haul all kinds of goods.
+The key is knowing which type of hauling equipment is appropriate for your cargo.
 To learn more about what hauling equipment you need, read:

 3 Types of Accessories Every Enclosed Trailer Hauler Should Have